Ted Waitt: Personal life

 Waitt is married to former model Michele Merkin.
-He and his first wife Joan Theresa Peschel had four children, Hailey Peschel, Emily Rose, Maxwell Griffin, and Sophia Marie.
+He and his first wife Joan Theresa Peschel had four children.
 Waitt's eldest daughter, Hailey, is married to former soccer player Jordan Gafa.

-Waitt was romantically linked for several years to Ghislaine Maxwell.
+Waitt was romantically linked from 2003 to 2010 to Ghislaine Maxwell.
 She attended the wedding of Chelsea Clinton in 2010 as Waitt’s guest.
 Maxwell helped Waitt obtain and renovate the luxury yacht Plan B, and they traveled on it to France and Croatia before their relationship ended in late 2010 or early 2011.
+Maxwell, known for being a long time associate of Jeffrey Epstein, was convicted of child sex trafficking in 2021.

+On 30 April 2026, Waitt was interviewed by the House Oversight Committee on Ghislaine Maxwell.
+No new information was found, though in unusual testimony, Waitt did admit to paying Maxwell several million dollars when their romantic relationship ended.

 Awards and honors

 Waitt was awarded an honorary doctorate by the University of South Dakota.

 Philanthropy

 Business Week named Waitt one of America's 50 most generous philanthropists due to his work with the Waitt Foundation.
 The Foundation funds partnerships and projects, sometimes in conjunction or collaboration with the Waitt Institutes, focused on marine conservation.

-Established in 1993, the Foundation initially focused on domestic violence prevention and community development.
+Established in 1993, and headquartered in La Jolla, California, the Foundation initially focused on domestic violence prevention and community development.

+In collaboration and with the support of the Waitt Family Foundation, the Foresight Institute aimed to “identify the gap between the basic nanostructured materials of today, and the potential…”

+The press release notes that the Waitt Family Foundation is affiliated with 3 institutes, the Institute for Historical Discovery, Institute for Violence Prevention, and Institute for Scientific Breakthroughs.
+The Foundation was led by John Heubusch at the time.

 The Waitt Institute is a founding member, along with National Geographic Pristine Seas, Oceans 5, and Dynamic Planet, of the Blue Prosperity Coalition which aims to support governments in sustainable oceans management by providing financing, expertise, and tools to create marine protected areas (MPA).

-On November 1, 2019, the Blue Prosperity Coalition announced a ten-year, $150 million commitment from the Waitt Foundation towards its ocean conservation efforts.
-On 15 Sept, 2016, the Waitt Foundation joined with the Wildlife Conservation Society (WCS), the blue moon fund (bmf), and the Global Environmental Facility (GEF) to commit a combined $48 million towards expansion of the world's marine protected areas (MPA).
-On 1 May 2008, the Salk Institute for Biological Studies announced the grant of $20 million from the Waitt Foundation to fund the creation of an Advanced Biophotonics Center.
-On 18 December 2008, the William J. Clinton Foundation released a list of all contributors.
-It included Theodore Waitt, who gave between US$10–25 million.
-On April 23, 2011, the Sioux City Public Museum had its grand opening. $4 million of its $13 million development budget was donated by the Waitt Foundation.
+In November 2019, the Blue Prosperity Coalition announced a ten-year, $150 million commitment from the Waitt Foundation towards its ocean conservation efforts.
+In September 2016, the Waitt Foundation joined with the Wildlife Conservation Society (WCS), the blue moon fund (bmf), and the Global Environmental Facility (GEF) to commit a combined $48 million towards expansion of the world's marine protected areas (MPA).
+In May 2008, the Salk Institute for Biological Studies announced the grant of $20 million from the Waitt Foundation to fund the creation of an Advanced Biophotonics Center.
+In December 2008, the William J. Clinton Foundation released a list of all contributors.
+It included Theodore Waitt, who gave between $10–25 million.
+In April 2011, the Sioux City Public Museum had its grand opening. $4 million of its $13 million development budget was donated by the Waitt Foundation.